AddChew/history-reimagined/README.md

 # History Reimagined

 Web application that transforms the way users explore Singapore’s rich history through interactive, conversational and visual experiences.
-Powered by cutting-edge AI Qwen and WAN models and hosted on Alibaba Cloud [here](http://8.222.211.185/).
+Powered by cutting-edge AI Qwen and WAN models and hosted on Alibaba Cloud.

 # Demo Video